 Pre-condition:

-- The VAL server can discover and select the SEALDD server by CAPIF functions.
+- The VAL server has discovered and selected the SEALDD server by CAPIF functions.

 - The SEALDD server has been provisioned with a multi-modal XR policy including the synchronization threshold, as specified in clause 9.10.3.1.

 - The SEALDD client has been provisioned with a multi-modal SEALDD policy, as specified in clause 9.10.2.3.